jerickjoe111/launch-school/JS210/01_javascript_basics/conversions_table.md

  {x: 1, y: 2}.toString() // => '[object Object]'
 ```

+***Note that JavaScript operators and statements expect values of different types, and it performs conversions to those types without a warning (implicit conversion)**

 ## Explicit Type Conversion

 The simplest way to perform an explicit type conversion is to use the `Boolean()`, `Number()` and `String()` functions: